RV Snowbirding 101: The Ins And Outs Of Going South For Winter In Your RV

 - Performing comprehensive maintenance on your RV and associated vehicles, including inspecting your tires and checking the voltage on your house batteries.

 Jumping into your RV to head south for winter is easy, but as you’ve learned, a successful snowbirding experience requires some advance planning and research.
-Be sure to research your snowbird destinations on Campground Reviews, and plan your trip with RV Trip Wizard and the RV LIFE App with RV-Safe GPS.
+Be sure to research your snowbird destinations on RV LIFE Campgrounds, and plan your trip with RV LIFE Trip Wizard and the RV LIFE App with RV-Safe GPS.